24 Feb Assistant Manager

 - Gives feedback to Buyers on customer’s needs and wants.

-- Communicates and enforces of all Company
+- Communicates and enforces of all Company policies and procedures.

 - Effective use of the Blue Book in communicating, sales, quotas, ASPC, assignments, duties, deadlines etc.

 - Required to be on the sales floor majority of the time to monitor and control the sales floor.

 - Promotes and displays a high quality customer service.